mjiggidy/davinci-resolve-postgresql-workflow-tools/README.md

+>[!Note]
+>This is a fork to improve handling of whitespace and other special characters in Resolve database names.

 # DaVinci Resolve PostgreSQL Workflow Tools
 ## Effortlessly set up automatic backups and automatic optimizations of DaVinci Resolve's PostgreSQL databases